zio/zio-schema/docs/our-first-schema.md

 }
 ```

-## Applying it to our domain
+## Applying it to Our Domain

-### Json example

-Lets put this all together in a small sample:
+Let's put this all together in a small sample:

 ```scala
 object JsonSample extends zio.App {